infotroph/efrhizo/ReadMe.md

     ```
     install.packages(c(
         "rstan", "dplyr", "tidyr", "forcats",
-        "viridis", "plotrix", "cowplot", "devtools"))
+        "viridis", "plotrix", "cowplot", "devtools", "lmerTest"))
     library(devtools)
     install_github("infotroph/efrhizo", subdir="scripts/rhizoFuncs/")
     install_github("infotroph/DeLuciatoR")
     install_github("infotroph/ggplotTicks")
     ```

 To rerun my analyses: Open a shell, `cd` to the root of the project directory, type `make`, and walk away for at least an hour, or much longer if your computer has fewer than 5 CPU cores.
-The whole run takes ~100 minutes, mostly CPU-bound, on my 8-core mid-2015 Macbook Pro (2.2 GHz i7).
+The whole run takes ~80 minutes, mostly CPU-bound, on my 8-core mid-2015 Macbook Pro (2.2 GHz i7).

 To run individual components: See comments in scripts, usage in the Makefile, and, uh, probably ask me questions about the parts I forgot to document.